ggtd/php-wfaf/README.md

 TODO
 ====
-*Add loging
+* Add loging
+* More documetation and examples.
-*Add time based blocking
+* Add time based blocking
-*Make documetation for HASH, that includes URL or User-Agent info, for even more precision.
+* Make documetation for HASH, that includes URL or User-Agent info, for even more precision.
-*Add separate blocing table/text/htaccess file to be used.
+* Add separate blocing table/text/htaccess file to be used.
-*Decentralized or shared DB for HA and Cluseters *MySQL pr PG DB usage.
+* Decentralized or shared DB for HA and Cluseters
+* MySQL pr PG DB usage.
-*Rule n.3: Document, expand options, explain, tune config and usage
+* Rule n.3: Document, expand options, explain, tune config and usage